o2platform/O2_Install/readme.md

 #Install instuctions:

-To install do git clone of this repository or download the zip file: https://github.com/o2platform/O2_Install/zipball/master
+To install do git clone of this repository or [download the zip file](https://github.com/o2platform/O2_Install/zipball/master)

 You will see an Install_O2.bat script which when executed will:

-* Do a git clone of these 3 repositories: [O2.FluentSharp] (https://github.com/o2platform/O2.FluentSharp) , [O2.Platform.Projects](https://github.com/o2platform/O2.Platform.Projects) , [O2.Platform.Scripts](https://github.com/o2platform/O2.Platform.Scripts)
+* Do a git clone of these 3 repositories: [O2.FluentSharp](https://github.com/o2platform/O2.FluentSharp) , [O2.Platform.Projects](https://github.com/o2platform/O2.Platform.Projects) , [O2.Platform.Scripts](https://github.com/o2platform/O2.Platform.Scripts)
 * Compile the C# projects using MSBuild (you don't need VisualStudio installed)
 * Start the "O2 Platform.exe" file which if the compilation was sucessfull, will exist in the O2.Platform.Projects\binaries folder